MAP Calculator (Mean Arterial Pressure)

 When should you monitor MAP?

-Mean arterial pressure is considered to be a better indicator of a tissue perfusion than SBP, precisely because it accounts for the difference between the duration of the diastole and systole parts of the cardiac cycle.
+Mean arterial pressure is considered to be a better indicator of tissue perfusion than SBP precisely because it accounts for the difference between the duration of the diastole and systole parts of the cardiac cycle.
 Hence, it is typically monitored in cases of organ perfusion disorders.
 Some of these cases include:

 - Septic shock — a state of insufficiently low blood pressure caused by a substantial inflammatory response due to an infection.
-Damaged organs, our immune response, and bacterial cytokines (signal molecules) all cause blood vessels to dilatation (broadening) resulting in low blood pressure.
+Damaged organs, our immune response, and cytokines (signal molecules) all cause blood vessels to dilate (broadening), resulting in low blood pressure.

 - Cardiac patients on vasodilator infusion, for example, nitroglycerine (GTN — glyceryl trinitrate) — one of the most used medicines for the treatment of angina (pain in the chest caused by a too-low oxygen supply for the heart), heart failure, and high blood pressure.
 Nitroglycerine is reduced in our body to a form of nitric oxide (NO), which is a strong vasodilator.
 Although helpful in many situations, glyceryl trinitrate has some side effects.
-It causes headaches and hypotension – too low blood pressure.
+It causes headaches and hypotension — too low blood pressure.
 To avoid the occurrence of such unpleasant or dangerous events, nitroglycerine and every other drug has to be dosed very carefully.
-You can use our dosage calculator to make sure that you are treating your patient (or maybe yourself!) correctly.